imfsiddiqui/logkey/README.md

 ## Development 🛠️

-If makes any changes to the Python script `app.py` or update the `requirements.txt` file, follow these steps to rebuild and publish the Docker image.
+If made any changes to the Python script `app.py` or update the `requirements.txt` file, follow these steps to rebuild and publish the Docker image.

 ### Update the `requirements.txt` File 📋